waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 **Type:** bool

-If this is true and user email is pre-validated then accepting invitation to only do that if user's email and email of the invitation fully match.
+If true, user email in Waldur database and in invitatation must strictly match.

 #### INVITATION_DISABLE_MULTIPLE_ROLES